threema-ch/push-relay/README.md

 - `version`: Threema Web protocol version
 - `bundleid` (APNs only): The bundle id to use
 - `endpoint` (APNs only): Either `p` (production) or `s` (sandbox)
+- `ttl` (FCM only, optional): The lifespan of a push message, defaults to 90 seconds

 Examples: